apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**PGA Awards: ‘Oppenheimer’ Takes Top Film Prize**
+**Israeli military presents plan for evacuating Gaza’s population from ‘fighting areas’**

-You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/2024-producers-guild-awards-winners-list-1235833336/).
+You can read more about it [here](https://www.cnn.com/2024/02/26/middleeast/idf-gaza-evacuation-plan-israel-intl/index.html).

 ## Requirements
 - Python 3.8